ellisalicante/ELLIS-Alicante-website/about.en.md

 The ELLIS Unit in Alicante is called "The Institute for Humanity-centric Artificial Intelligence".
 Formally, it is a non-profit private foundation, created by the generosity of 38 private donors.

-Its governing structures include the Board, a Scientific Advisory Committee and a Trustees Committee.
+Its governing structures include the Board, a Scientific Advisory Board and a Trustees Committee.

 It is devoted to carrying out research in three areas within modern Artificial Intelligence: